datastaxdevs/workshop-introduction-to-nosql/README.md

 ### ✅ 3a.
 Cassandra native JSON support

-It is not a known fact but Cassandra accepts JSON query out of the box.
+It is not widely known, but Cassandra accepts JSON queries out of the box.
 You can find more information [here](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useInsertJSON.html).

 <details><summary>Show native JSON support</summary>